vulcanrowley/TreasureHuntProto8/README.md

  * javascript js/main,js
  * Lobby Functions
  * - display arriving and disconnecting players
- * - enables players to create a game
+ * - enables players to create a game - size of Dungeon depends on number of players expected
- * - or join and existing game (max players per game set at 20)
+ * - or join and existing game (max players per game set at 10)
  * When a player selects a game, he transitions to a Phaser Game Scene (DungeonScene)
  * When the game ends the non-winning player is returned to the Lobby page??
 Winners go to a Reward page
  * Game Functions